-Part A of the contract includes basic contract information about the name of the tenant family, address of the contract unit, names of all household members, first and last dates of initial lease term, amount of initial monthly rent to owner, amount of initial housing assistance payment, utilities and appliances to be supplied by owner and tenant, signatures of CCHA and owner [HCV Guidebook, pp 11-10 and 11-11].
+Part A of the contract includes basic contract information: the names of the tenant and all household members, the address of the contract unit, start and end dates of initial lease term, the amount of initial monthly rent to owner, the amount of initial housing assistance payment, the utilities and appliances to be supplied by owner and tenant, and the signatures of the PHA representative and owner [HCV Guidebook, pp. 11-10 and 11-11].

 In general, the HAP contract cannot be modified.
-However, CCHA does have the discretion to add language to Part A of the HAP contract which prohibits the owner from collecting a security deposit in excess of private market practices or in excess of amounts charged to unassisted tenants.
-CCHA policy on the amount of security deposit an owner may collect is found in chapter 9.
+However, PHAs do have the discretion to add language to Part A of the HAP contract which prohibits the owner from collecting a security deposit in excess of private market practices or in excess of amounts charged to unassisted tenants.
+PHA policy on the amount of security deposit an owner may collect is found in Chapter 9.

-In addition, CCHA has the discretion to add language to Part A of the HAP contract that defines when the housing assistance payment by the CCHA is deemed received by the owner (e.g., upon mailing by the PHA or actual receipt by the owner).
+PHAs also have the discretion to add language to Part A of the HAP contract that defines when the housing assistance payment by the PHA is deemed received by the owner (e.g., upon mailing by the PHA or actual receipt by the owner).

-The CCHA has not adopted a policy that defines when the housing assistance payment by the CCHA is deemed received by the owner.
+The PHA has not adopted a policy that defines when the housing assistance payment by the PHA is deemed received by the owner.
 Therefore, no modifications to the HAP contract will be necessary.